TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators

 \emph{Mapping}~\cite{eyeriss} is the task of scheduling the computation of an Einsum onto limited hardware resources to jointly optimize for the desired combination of throughput, latency (execution time), power, etc. We summarize the mapping attributes used for hardware modeling and design in prior work~\cite{interstellar, timeloop, maestro, cosa, mindmappings, tvm, zigzag} that we use throughout.

 \textbf{1) Loop order.} The Einsum's large iteration space must be serialized through finite datapath resources in some order.
 Two choices for Equation~\ref{eqn:mv} are: (1) $[M, K]$ or (2) $[K, M]$.
-Loop order is read left-to-right, topmost-to-bottommost loop.
+Loop order is read left-to-right, corresponding to the topmost-to-bottommost loop in a loop nest.
 For example, (1) above reads ``for each value of $m$, iterate through all values of $k$.''
 This choice affects data locality and, in turn, memory access costs.
 Depending on on-chip buffer sizes, loop order (1) for matrix-vector multiply keeps an element of $Z$ \emph{stationary}~\cite{eyeriss} in on-chip memory while $B$ is streamed in multiple times.
 Meanwhile, loop order (2) keeps $B$ stationary but repeatedly streams $Z$.